North Korea puts on a show for Day of the Sun

 North Korean state media warned that such "reckless acts of aggression" would be countered with "whatever methods the US wants to take."

+"If the US does any reckless provocation, we will immediately apply a destructive strike with our revolutionary power.
+We're prepared to respond to an all-out war with an all-out war and we are ready to hit back with nuclear attacks of our own style against any nuclear attacks," Choe Ryong Hae, a senior member of the Presidium of the Political Bureau of the Workers' Party of Korea (WPK) said in a speech during the large military parade.

-Tension has been building since Kim Jong Un announced in his New Year message that the country was close to testing an intercontinental ballistic missile.
+Tension has been building since Kim Jong Un announced in his New Year's message that the country was close to testing an intercontinental ballistic missile.

 It has since conducted a number of shorter-range missile tests -- some of which landed in the sea, less than 200 miles off the Japanese coast.